RiedelCommunications/test-nmos-is0405/ReadMe.md

 e.g. python nmos-test.py --query_ip=172.56.123.5 --query_port=4480

+Supported command line parameters:

+--test_number: a number of desired specific test.
+If it is not presented all tests will be performed

+e.g. python nmos-test.py --query_ip=172.56.123.5 --query_port=4480 --test_number=09

 This tool provides a simple web service which is available on http://localhost:5000.
 Provide the NodeUrl (see the detailed description on the webpage) and select a checklist.
 The result of the the test will be shown after a couple seconds.